thepenguinmaster/LOD/README.md

 ---------
 !exercise:
-name="First Exercise"
+name ="First Exercise"
-scenario= "In this exercise, you will do things" completionMessage= "All Done!"
+scenario = "In this exercise, you will do things" completionMessage = "All Done!"
 ---------

 `````````````````````````````````````